 c) After acceptance by the Council, the appointee must become familiarized with the policies and operation of the Council to the full satisfaction of the Field Director before beginning deputation in the churches.
 The PMU Council requires of all PMU missionary candidates the completion of a Deputation Seminar prior to fund raising and a Pre-Field Orientation upon raising sufficient funds to prepare for departing to their field.
 These training meetings will be conducted by the PMU Staff as needed.
 Arrangements for candidate orientation, deputation, final commissioning service and departure shall be determined by the Field Director and the appointee.

 d) A missionary appointee will not be sent to the field until he has fully raised the pledged support he needs for his work.
-Proper accounting of funds received must be made to the Home Office on a regular basis in accordance with the Reimbursement Policy published in the Foreign Missions Manual.
+Proper accounting of funds received must be made to the Home Office on a regular basis in accordance with the Travel Reimbursement Policy published in the Foreign Missions Manual.

 e) The appointee will be considered a full member of the Mission upon arrival on his designated field.
 Membership involves the responsibility to maintain effective service in the country in which he may be serving; to demonstrate harmonious fellowship in work with other members and national workers; and to acquire effectively the language of the people to whom he will minister.

 f) A missionary is encouraged to retain membership in his home church throughout his missionary career.
 Transfer of membership to a national church is permitted upon approval of the home church or presbytery and the Missions Council of the Presbyterian Missionary Union.